davidgendel/aws-bedrock-chatbot-solution/docs/pricing.md

 ### Q: What happens if I exceed the estimates?
 **A:** Costs scale linearly with usage.
 Set up CloudWatch billing alerts to monitor spending.

-### Q: Are there any hidden fees?
-**A:** No hidden fees.
-All costs are transparent AWS service charges based on actual usage.

-### Q: Can I get a cost breakdown for my specific use case?
-**A:** Yes, the solution includes CloudWatch dashboards that show real-time cost breakdowns by service.

 ---